Special Needs Opportunity Scholarship Program

 - Tax-Credit Scholarship

-Utah’s Special Needs Opportunity Scholarship Program is a tax-credit scholarship enacted in 2020 and launching in 2021.
-The program provides a dollar-for-dollar tax credit to individuals donating to scholarship-granting organizations, nonprofits that provide scholarships to students with special needs that can be used at private schools as well as for therapies.
+Utah’s Special Needs Opportunity Scholarship Program provides a dollar-for-dollar tax credit to individuals who donate to scholarship-granting organizations, nonprofits that provide scholarships to students with special needs to pay for private school tuition, textbooks and therapies.
 Learn more about this program’s funding, eligibility and regulations on this page.